contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/03_create/03_test.md

 In order to test and debug a web API, a certain number of requirements must be met.

 The API must be deployed.
 Please visit the [Cell deployment](/technical-resources/apispark/guide/explore/cell-deployment "Cell deployment") page if you do not know how to deploy an API.
-You need access credentials if the API if not open to *Anyone*.
+You need access credentials if the API is not open to *Anyone*.
 Please visit the [Invocation](/technical-resources/apispark/guide/publish/publish/invocation "Invocation") page if you do not know how to obtain and view your API access credentials.

 # Invoke your web API